jSherz/jsj-blog/_posts/2017-10-26-password-protecting-bucket.markdown

 4. On your CloudFront distribution, add a [custom error response](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/custom-error-pages.html) that redirects errors with code `403` to `/login.html` and a `200` status code.

-   *This step will show users the login page, even if they don't have access to the access the object directly.*
+   *This step will show users the login page, even if they don&rsquo;t have access to the access the object directly.*

 5. In the "Security Credentials" section of IAM, create a [CloudFront private key](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html).